C0deH4cker/Fission/fission.md

 /, \:		Purely mirrors to turn control flow.

 ^, V, <, >:	From the sides, these are mirrors to turn control flow.
 			From the vertex, these are splitters.
-The atom splits in two: its mass is divided by this component's mass, which defaults to a value of 2, and its energy remains the same.
-In cases where there would be a remainder, it is added to the atom from the right half of the split.
+The atom splits in two: its mass is divided by this component's value, which defaults to a value of 2, and its energy remains the same.
+In cases where there would be a remainder, it is added to the atom on the right half of the split.
             From the split, these are sinks.
-The atom's mass overwrites this component's mass, and the atom is destroyed.
+The atom's mass overwrites this component's value, and the atom is destroyed.

 U, D, L, R:	Spawns an atom at this position when the program starts.
 Direction is up, down, left, or right, respectively.
 			When another atom hits this component, its direction is changed to the component's direction.

 A, Y, {, }:	Joiners when hit from the sides.
-When an atom hits the side, it waits until a second atom hits the side.
+When an atom hits a side, it waits until a second atom hits a side.
 At this point,
 			the two atoms are joined by adding their masses and energy levels.
 This atom is released from the vertex.
-			Cloner when hit from the vertex (mass is multiplied by this component's mass, default of 1).
+			Cloner when hit from the vertex (mass is multiplied by this component's value, default of 1).
 The two cloned atoms go 90 degrees to the left and right of the component's vertex.
-			Sets this component's mass when hit from the back, and that atom is destroyed.
+			Sets this component's value when hit from the back using the atom's mass, and that atom is then destroyed.

 ?:			When an atom goes here, its mass is replaced by the ASCII value of the input character.
 All other atoms freeze until input is read.
 			If multiple atoms hit input components at the same time, they are ordered by row, then by column from the top-left.
 On EOF, the next